mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Modeling and Optimizing a Battery Charging Profile/README.md

 ### Suggested Steps:
 Open the "BatteryCharging_StudentProjectTemplate.mlx" Live Script in MATLAB as a starting point for your project.
-1. Given real time-series voltage data for a lithium-ion battery, use MATLAB Curve Fitting Toolbox to fit the equation $V(t) = V_{max}(1 - e^{-t/RC})$ and model the battery charging profile as a simple RC-circuit analog
+1. Given real time-series voltage data for a lithium-ion battery, use MATLAB Curve Fitting Toolbox to fit the equation $V(t) = V_{max}(1 - e^{-t/RC})$ and model the battery charging profile as a simple RC-circuit analog.
+This is the equation used to describe capacitor charging, and capacitors are often used as simple battery models.
     - Load MathWorks example lithium-ion battery cycling data by following the steps [here](https://www.mathworks.com/help/predmaint/ug/data-analysis-and-feature-extraction-for-battery-raw-cycling-data.html).
 The page also includes information about the dataset, how the data was recorded, and the battery's maximum voltage.
     - Follow the steps [here](https://www.mathworks.com/help/curvefit/fit.html) to fit the curve to the loaded data
     - Plot the data and the fitted curve on the same graph